michaelbelcher/LittleFreeELibrary/README.md

 and make sure these are set to `_install: True` and `_enabled: True`.

+    calibre-web,
+    calibre,
+    captiveportal,
-    calibre-web, calibre, captiveportal, kiwix, awstats,
+    kiwix,
+    awstats

 - Why keep Kiwix?
     - You have to keep Kiwix installed and enabled to use the iiab admin console, which you need to do some stuff later

-set the iiab)home_url to /books/ to make sure it goes to calibre-web And make sure you set stuff like the SSID to something you know, set the p/w, set the correct page "/books/" to load after captive portal. change the pi_swap_file_size size to 512 if planning to use pi zero/2 W. maybe change the hostname and domain to something clever (since it won't ever be on the internet anyway) Set captiveportal_splsh_page to /books/ to make sure it goes to calibre-web
+Set the iiab/home_url to /books/ to make sure it goes to calibre-web And make sure you set stuff like the SSID to something you know, set the p/w, set the correct page "/books/" to load after captive portal. change the pi_swap_file_size size to 512 if planning to use pi zero/2 W.
+Maybe change the hostname and domain to something clever (since it won't ever be on the internet anyway) like `ebook.library`.
+Set captiveportal_splsh_page to /books/ to make sure it goes to calibre-web

 Let it run until it's done installing.